Seizure Disorder Child

 There are medicines that are used to manage seizure disorder.
 The medicines that are chosen depend on the type of seizures and symptoms a child has.
 Antiepileptic medicines are a common choice.
-In some children, more than 1 medicine may be used.
+In some children, more than one medicine may be used.

 Vagus Nerve Stimulation (VNS)